elgohr-update/xNok-slack-chat-resource/Readme.md

 There are two resource types:

-- `slack-read-resource`: For reading messages.
+- `slack-read-resource`: For reading messages. (uses [chat.postMessage](https://api.slack.com/methods/chat.postMessage))
-- `slack-post-resource`: For posting messages.
+- `slack-post-resource`: For posting/updating messages. (uses [channels.history](https://slack.com/api/channels.history) or [chat.update](https://api.slack.com/methods/chat.update))
+- `slack-search-resource`: For searching messages. (use [search.messages](https://api.slack.com/methods/search.messages))

-There are two resource types because a system does not want to respond to messages that it posts itself.
+There are multiple resource types because a system does not want to respond to messages that it posts itself.
 Concourse assumes that an output of a resource is also a valid input.
 Therefore, separate resources are used for reading and posting.
 Since using a single resource has no benefits over separate resources, reading and posting are split into two resource types.

 The posting resource offers similar functionality to the older [slack-notification-resource](https://github.com/cloudfoundry-community/slack-notification-resource),